 When you are discussing the details of your collision and subsequent injuries with your car accident attorney in Chicago, you should be sure to leave no loss unaccounted for, no matter how small it may seem.
 This will ensure that every single loss is included when determining what your auto accident claim is worth and how much compensation you're owed.

 Starting on the date of your injuries, you only have two years to file your claim for compensation, so there isn’t much time to waste.
 Get in touch with Lane & Lane, LLC to see how we can help you get the compensation you deserve.

 Call Lane & Lane, LLC at 312-332-1400 or fill out the online contact form below to schedule a free consultation with a Chicago car accident lawyer.

 Many of our clients have never been involved in a car accident before and therefore have many questions regarding what they should expect when they are filing a claim.
 For this reason, we have answered some questions we often hear from our clients below.

-If I was in a single-car crash, can I still sue?
+If I was in a single-car accident in Chicago, can I still sue?

 That is going to depend on the cause of your crash.
 For example, if you ran off the road because a tool from a roadside construction site was in your lane, you might be able to recover compensation from the construction company.
 Alternatively, if your brakes failed and caused your Chicago single-car crash, you might be able to name the manufacturer of the defective brakes in your claim.
 Your lawyer will give you a better idea of what you can expect after you discuss the details of your single-car crash in your free case review.